Detection of Dynamical Matching in a Caldera Hamiltonian System using Lagrangian Descriptors

-\item For the detection of dynamical matching the method of Lagrangian descriptors is more accurate that that of sampling dividing surfaces.
+\item For the detection of dynamical matching the method of Lagrangian descriptors is more accurate than the sampling of dividing surfaces.
 This is because this mechanism may involve only a few special trajectories that could easily be missed in a sampling procedure.
 In particular, these trajectories come from the region of the upper saddles and are trapped in the central area of the Caldera.
 Narrow lobes between the unstable manifolds of the unstable periodic orbits of the upper saddles with the stable manifolds of the unstable periodic orbits of the central area are responsible for this trajectory behaviour. \\[.1cm]

 \item The detection of dynamical matching by means of Lagrangian descriptors is very sensitive to the value chosen for the integration time $\tau$ to compute LDs.
 By numerical experiments and inspection one can easily find a suitable value so that the method clearly reveals the relevant invariant manifolds in the region of the upper index-1 saddles and the central area of the Caldera, allowing for the detection of lobes and gaps between manifolds.
 As we have pointed out, the selection of $\tau$ is a relevant step in the process, since for large integration time values, the complexity of the phase space structures recovered by this technique would make the interpretation of figures a difficult task.
 This phenomenon is illustrated in Fig. \ref{fig3b}.